pieceowater-dev/lotof.hub.msvc.users/README.md

-# lotof.sample.svc
+# lotof.hub.msvc.users

-Welcome to the **Lotof Sample Service** project!
+Welcome to the **Lotof Hub Users Service** project!
 This project provides a structure to generate, build, and run a grpc microservice using [Docker](https://www.docker.com/) for containerization.
 Below you'll find a comprehensive guide to get started with this project.

 ## Prerequisites